dannycab/phy481msu_f2019/notes/01-slides.md

 ## This Week!!!

 * Homework 1 is already up (Due Wed.
 Sept.
-7)
+6)
 * Read (seriously do this!)
 Griffiths Ch 1.1-1.4 & 2.1-2.2 [1]
 * [Download Anaconda distribution of Python](https://www.continuum.io/downloads)

-**Stay up-to-date by checking website, calendar, and discussion forum regularly.**
+**Stay up-to-date by checking website, calendar, and Slack regularly.**

 [1]: *I am assuming that Ch.
 1 of Griffiths is mostly review.*